kxdang/kiendang/data/blog/flagyl-and-food-in-OH.md

 author: Kien
 date: 2019-08-18
 title: 💊Metronidazole (Flagyl) and consuming foods with alcohol
-description: How does Flagyl work?
+summary: How does Flagyl work?
 My personal experience with this antibiotic.
 tags: ['life', 'biochemistry']
 ---